baklai/caiass/README.md

-# CAIASS - Chat AI Assistant
+# TG Chat AI Assistant

-CAIASS is a Telegram bot that allows you to interact with an AI assistant (using Ollama GPT models) via private messages.
+TG Chat AI Assistant is a Telegram bot that allows you to interact with an AI assistant (using Ollama GPT models) via private messages.
 The bot maintains a chat history per user and responds only to selected users.

 ---